CU-DSI-Scholars/site-source/content/post/2019-12-05-call-for-faculty-participation-dsi-scholars-spring-summer-2020.md

 The Data Science Institute will encourage women and underrepresented minorities to apply to this program.

 Application to participate: Faculty/Research Centers/Research Labs who are interested in participating in this program as internship hosts must complete the [application form](https://docs.google.com/forms/d/e/1FAIpQLSeXiq0xIDrtFsureV63D66q76hZBtVY5hKLmeW--duxY2mrUQ/viewform?usp=sf_link).
-The application deadline is December 27th, 2019.
-Decisions on the allocation of funds will be made by December 31st, 2019.
+The application deadline is ~~December 27th, 2019~~ January 9th, 2020.
+Decisions on the allocation of funds will be made by ~~December 31st, 2019~~ January 10th, 2020.

 Key dates:

-+ December 27th, 2019
++ ~~December 27th, 2019~~ Still accepting proposals
   + [Faculty -> DSI] Faculty/Center/Lab scholars internship host application due.
-+ December 31st, 2019
++ ~~December 31st, 2019~~ January 10th, 2020
   + [DSI -> Faculty] DSI Scholars funding decisions will be sent to faculty.
   + [DSI -> Students] Program announcement will be sent to students and application website goes live.
 + January 27th, 2019